NWPNH Special Focus Institutes

-All of the institutes run on the same guiding principles of experience, practice, knowledge and reflection.
-Institutes will be held on the campus of Plymouth State University or the PSU Concord location.
+The National Writing Project in New Hampshire (NWPNH) offers five different and dynamic summer institutes!
+All institutes run on the same guiding principles of experience, practice, knowledge and reflection.
+Institutes will be held on the campus of Plymouth State University.
 Participants should plan to attend all sessions.
-All institutes are facilitated by writing project teacher consultants, leaders who integrate theory, research, and practice into all the sessions.
-Contact Dr. Petersen if you plan to enroll to receive graduate credit for your summer institute experience.
+All institutes are facilitated by writing project teacher consultants, leaders who integrate theory, research, and practice into all sessions.

-College Ready Writers Program: College (Career and Community)-Ready Writers Program answers the contemporary call for respectful argumentative discourse.
-In this institute we prepare teachers to help their students read critically, explore multiple points of view, and finally take a stand on important issues.
-The cost is $300.
-Participants may register for three graduate credits at a reduced rate.
-This institute runs from June 25-29 9:00-4:00
+College, Career and Community: Argument Writing: College, Career and Community Ready Writers Program answers the contemporary call for respectful argumentative discourse.
+In this institute, we prepare teachers to help their students read critically, explore multiple points of view, and finally take a stand on important issues.
+This institute is three credits.
+It runs Monday, July 8th – Friday, July 12th from 9:00 a.m. – 4:00 p.m.

 Invitational Institute for Teachers of Writing: This is the flagship program of the writing project.
-This five-seek intensive institute runs from June 26 to July 27.
+This five-week intensive institute runs Monday – Thursday, June 24th – July 25th (except July 4th).
 Experienced teachers gather to demonstrate their practices, share their writing, and learn about the latest research in the teaching of writing.
 It is open to teachers at all levels in all disciplines.
-Housing or mileage stipend is provided and teachers register for 6 or 9 graduate credits at a reduced rate.
+Housing can be provided and teachers may register for six to nine graduate credits at a greatly reduced rate.
 This program requires an application.
 Please contact firstname.lastname@example.org for details.

 Register through PSU for course credit.
 If you want to attend without credit, the cost is $300— please contact email@example.com.

 Make these programs part of a graduate degree in Literacy and the Teaching of Writing.